paulscode/garbageman-vmm/README.md

 - Stored in: `~/.cache/gm-monitor/`
 - Purpose: Poll `bitcoin-cli` RPC for sync progress
 - Not your personal SSH keys (isolated and safe)

+### Network Isolation (Container Mode)
+Each container runs in its **own network namespace** for complete isolation:
+- **Bridge networking** (not host networking): Each container has isolated networking
+- **Port exposure (base only, clearnet mode):** When CLEARNET_OK=yes, port 8333 is exposed on the base container
+  - Allows incoming clearnet P2P connections if you set up port forwarding on your router
+  - Only the base container exposes this port (no conflicts)
+  - Tor-only mode: No ports exposed (incoming connections via Tor only)
+- **Clones never expose ports:** Always Tor-only, would conflict with base if they tried
+- **Tor handles all incoming for Tor-only mode:** Via hidden service (.onion address)
+- **Outbound connections:** Work normally through container's network interface
+- **Benefits:**
+  - No conflicts with host services (e.g., if you run Tor or Bitcoin on your host)
+  - Each container's Tor instance is completely isolated
+  - Multiple clones can run simultaneously without any port conflicts
+  - Improved security through network namespace separation
+  - Base with clearnet can accept incoming connections from both clearnet and Tor
+  - All clones remain Tor-only for maximum privacy

+**Why this matters:**
+- **Base with CLEARNET_OK=yes:** Exposes port 8333, allowing you to forward it on your router for incoming clearnet connections while still maintaining Tor connectivity
+- **Base with Tor-only:** No ports exposed, all incoming connections via Tor hidden service
+- **All clones:** Always Tor-only, never expose ports (would conflict with base)
+- Outbound connections work fine without port exposure
+- Each container gets its own .onion address for incoming Tor connections

 ---